krivenko/libcommute/doc/expression/generator.rst

   index sequence comes first.
 - Among operators with the same :math:`S` and index sequence, :math:`S_+` comes first followed by :math:`S_-` and eventually by :math:`S_z`.

+Generators of the spin algebra are incompatible with :ref:`expressions <expression>` of an integer :type:`ScalarType <libcommute::expression::ScalarType>`, and require at least rational scalars.

 .. enum:: spin_component : std::uint8_t